jdani98/qutims/README.md

     - `loss_fs`.
 Defines functions for Loss function computation.

 - `test` contains scripts to test the developed software.
-- `cases` contains scripts to generate synthetic time series and examples of scripts to train, validate and test QRNNs with the available datasets (not available until a later commit).
+- `cases` contains scripts to generate synthetic time series and examples of scripts to train, validate and test QRNNs with the available datasets.

 &emsp;